EPdeJ/EPdeJ/README.md

 ### Mapping field work transects

-For my wife's ecological research, 10m x 10m transects needed to be mapped for publication.
+For my wife's ecological research, 200 m transects with 10m x 10m plots needed to be mapped for publication.
 With the use of `sf` and `tmap` a short manual was written how to plot such transects in a comprehensive overview map.

 <img src="https://github.com/EPdeJ/JPN-coast-research/blob/main/Images/Karatsu_map.png" width="75%" height="auto"/>